Laser Ablation Surgery for Epilepsy and Brain Tumors

 What is laser ablation surgery?

 Laser ablation (LAY-zer ab-LAY-shun) surgery is a treatment to remove tumors and other lesions.
 It uses an MRI-guided laser probe to deliver light and heat to destroy unwanted cells.

-Neurosurgeons use MRI (magnetic resonance imaging) to place a thin laser probe in the brain and do the surgery.
+Neurosurgeons use an advanced surgical tool called ROSA Brain to place a thin laser probe in the brain and do the surgery.
 Your child will be in a MRI (magnetic resonance imaging) scanner during the procedure so surgeons can use real-time images and place the probe in the exact spot, down to the millimeter.
 Surgeons view a computer screen that shows exactly what area is being heated and how much.
 This makes the treatment very precise.

 Laser ablation surgery is safer and more precise than traditional surgery, with fewer side effects.
 In traditional open surgery, the surgeon opens the skull and removes tissue.
 That may not be possible if they need to operate deep in the brain.

 What’s special about laser ablation surgery at Seattle Children’s?